 The Summit is full of workshops and activities that enable young people to learn, lead, and empower themselves and their peers.
 Check out this year's schedule!

 - Build knowledge and understanding of global issues

 - Develop skills in 21st century leadership and teamwork

 - Create cross-cultural connections and strengthen community

-  This year, we will be focused on the Millennium Development Goals.
-What should we do when the current MDGs expire in 2015?
-We’ll explore global issues covered by the MDGs, like poverty, gender equality, and HIV/AIDS, and we will add some new ones, like youth empowerment, and water and sanitation.
-As always, we will invite experts from many fields—lawyers, bloggers, artists, researchers, and politicians, to name a few—to train our youth advocates in leadership skills and to discuss current events, like the conflicts in Syria and South Sudan.
+This year, we'll explore global issues covered by the Millennium Development Goals (MDGs), like poverty and gender equality.
+We will also add some new ones, like climate change, conflict resolution, and water and sanitation.
+As always, we will invite experts from many fields—lawyers, bloggers, artists, researchers, and politicians—to train our youth advocates in leadership skills and to discuss current events.

 Workshop leaders for the 2014 YUGA Leadership Summit include:

 - Franny Choi (Project V.O.I.C.E.).
 This workshop takes participants on an intimate and hands-on tour of spoken word poetry, leaving them with the tools they need to begin writing and performing their own work.
 Tackling terrifying questions like "What can I write about?" to "How do I perform well?", this crash course is designed to give participants an opportunity to whet their palates and dip their toes in the pool of Spoken Word Poetry.
 Armed with only a microphone, award-winning Project V.O.I.C.E. performer Franny Choi is a champion of vulnerability, a cheerleader for the unexpected, and a ruthless flashlight for all your heart's nooks and crannies.